craigkerstiens/craig/source/_posts/2014-05-07-Postgres-datatypes-the-ones-youre-not-using.md

 ### UUID

-Integers are primary keys aren't great.
-Sure if you're running a small blog they work fine, but if you're application has to scale to a large size integers can create problems.
+Integers as primary keys aren't great.
+Sure if you're running a small blog they work fine, but if you're application has to scale to a large size then integers can create problems.
 First you can run out of them, second it can make other details such as sharding a little more annoying.
 At the same time they are super readable.
 However, using the actual UUID datatype and extension to automatically generate them can be incredibly handy if you have to scale an application.

 *Similar to hstore, there's an [extension](http://www.postgresql.org/docs/9.3/static/uuid-ossp.html) that makes the UUID much more useful.*